Command Line Workflows

 └─nvme0n1p3 259:3 0 459.9G 0 part /

-What are the outputs of `lsblk`?
+What is the output of `lsblk`?

 The physical disk is presented as block device on Linux.